Blue Sky Mausoleum

 Photo: Zantastik, CC BY-SA 3.0.

-Humboldt–Hospital is a Buffalo Metro Rail station located at the western terminus of Kensington Avenue and Main Street and is the only station with entrances on both sides of the Main Street for passengers to enter and exit from.
+Humboldt–Hospital station is a Buffalo Metro Rail station located at the western terminus of Kensington Avenue and Main Street and is the only station with entrances on both sides of the Main Street for passengers to enter and exit from.
 Humboldt–Hospital station is situated 3,400 feet northeast of Blue Sky Mausoleum.

 Places in the Area